harvardmartian/CommentforEverything/README.md

           entity_id: input_select.alexa_comments

+## Manual Operation
+Go to a lovelace page containing the dropdown and any time you select a new word or phrase the automation will be triggered to run the script.

 # Button Card

-How about a button-card for a lovelace page?
+How about a *custom:button-card* for a lovelace page?
 ![Preview of the button-card](https://i.ibb.co/0CdB08m/button-card-image.png)
 ```yaml
 type: custom:button-card